johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ```

 The above parameters relate to the node application that represents the website.
 The `nodeImage` is the container image which should be deployed to a container app.
 The `nodePort` is the port from the app which should be exposed (`3000` in our case). `nodeIsExternalIngress` is [whether the container should be accessible on the internet](https://docs.microsoft.com/en-us/azure/container-apps/ingress?tabs=bash#configuration).
 (Always `true` incidentally.)

+When these parameters are applied to the `containerApp` resource, it looks like this:

 ```bicep
 var nodeServiceAppName = 'node-app'